getherbie/herbie/example/site/pages/2-doc/3-contents/4-page-props.md

     </body>
 {% endverbatim %}

-An illustrative example can also be found in the website repository on GitHub.
+An illustrative example can also be found in the website repository at GitHub.